 He graduated cum laude from DePauw University, where he received a Bachelor of Arts in Philosophy, and later from Saint Louis University School of Law.
 He has given presentations for the Indiana Continuing Legal Education Forum (ICLEF) and various other groups.
 Furthering his education, he is a graduate of the ICLEF Trial Advocacy College.
-He is the District 5 Representative for the Indiana Bar Litigation Section Council, and a past President of the Cass County Bar Association.
+He is a former representative for the Indiana Bar Litigation Section Council, and past President of the Cass County Bar Association.
 He is admitted to the Indiana Bar, the U.S. District Courts for the Northern and Southern Districts of Indiana, and the Seventh Circuit.

-Locally, he is a member of the Tippecanoe County Bar Association, on the Board of Directors for Big Brothers Big Sisters, and a participant in Leadership Lafayette – Class 46.
-He lives with his wife and two children in Tippecanoe County, and looks forward to serving the community for years to come.
+Locally, he is a member of the Tippecanoe County Bar Association, has served on the Board of Directors for Big Brothers Big Sisters, is a graduate of Leadership Lafayette – Class 46, and enjoys coaching youth soccer.
+He lives with his wife and three children in Tippecanoe County, and looks forward to serving the community for years to come.

 What to Know About An Auto Accident Claim An auto accident can bring life altering injuries and large medical bills.
 It can be a very traumatic time.
 The Law Office of Shannon G. Starr, LLC can help and has experience with auto accident cases.
 Seek medical treatment as soon as you can after an accident. […]